DiGeorge syndrome is a condition present from birth that can cause a range of lifelong problems, including heart defects and learning difficulties.

 - heart problems – some children and adults have heart defects from birth (congenital heart disease)

-- hormone problems – an underactive parathyroid gland (hypoparathyroidism) is common and can lead to problems such as shaking (tremors) and seizures (fits)
+- hormone problems – underdeveloped parathyroid glands produce too little parathyroid hormone (hypoparathyroidism), which can lead to problems such as shaking (tremors) and seizures (fits)

 Other possible problems include:

-- a higher risk of picking up infections – such as ear infections, oral thrush and chest infections – because the immune system (the body's natural defence against illness) is weaker than normal
+- a higher risk of getting infections – such as ear infections, oral thrush and chest infections – because the immune system (the body's natural defence against illness) is weaker than normal

 - bone, muscle and joint problems – including leg pains that keep coming back, an unusually curved spine (scoliosis) and rheumatoid arthritis

 - short stature – children and adults may be shorter than average

 - mental health problems – adults are more likely to have problems such as schizophrenia and anxiety disorders